fosterful/scheduler/README.md

 Fork this repository, clone your forked repo, and then [setup your environment](#development-environment-setup).
 Then make a branch, with a descriptive name, for the specific issue that you want to tackle.

 - Make changes to fix the relevant issue, making your commit messages conform to our [commit message guidelines](#commit-message-guidelines) listed below.
+If you need step by step help please see [how to contribute step by step](#how-to-contribute-step-by-step)

 - Please write tests and make sure that you have full coverage for all lines for your code.